Root Canal Treatment

 What is Root Canal?

-Root canal treatment is done to treat the infection or inflammation of the pulp or the Root canal space.
-It is best summarized as the disinfection and cleaning of the root canal space and filling up the canals to prevent re-infection.
-The procedure itself can be done in one visit or over several visits.
-The choice of the number of visits depends on the status of the infection.
-Several x-rays are required before, during, and after the procedure to ensure that the root canal treatment is performed in accordance with standards.
+Root canal treatment is a procedure to treat the infection or inflammation of the root canals.
+It is best summarized as the disinfection of the root canal space and filling up the canals to prevent re-infection.
+This can be done in one visit or over several visits, depending on the condition of the tooth.
+Several x-rays are required during the procedure to ensure the quality of the root canal treatment.

 Root Canal Treatment Procedure